Course Syllabus

 3. Journal club (Team) - constituted 20% of the total grade:

-4. Research presentation (Team) 15%: select an eating disorder and make a 10 minutes presentation about it.
+4. Research presentation (Team) 15%: select a diet and make a 10 minutes presentation about it.

 5. Research paper(Team) 15%: this paper will be about colonial food.
 Around 2-3 pages.